 The Bladder (Vesica Urinaria,) is the reservoir for the urine, and is placed in the pelvis, just behind the symphysis of the pubes.
 When pressed upon, as it commonly is, by the adjacent viscera, it is flattened somewhat before and behind; but removed from the body and inflated, it is an elongated sphere or an oval; the greatest diameter of which is vertical, in regard to the linea ileo-pectinea.
-The superior end of the bladder is called the upper fundus, and the lower end the inferior fundus: the latter is rather more obtuse than the other; and between the two is the body.
+The superior end of the bladder is called the upper fundus, and the lower end the inferior fundus; the latter is rather more obtuse than the other; and between the two is the body.
 The neck of the bladder is its place of junction with the urethra.
 The form of the bladder is influenced by age and by sex; in very young infants it is cylindroid, and owing to the smallness of the pelvis, rises up almost wholly into the abdomen.
 In the adult woman, who has frequently borne children, it is nearly spherical, has its greatest diameter transverse, and is more capacious than in man.

 The bladder is bounded in front by the pubes, above by the small intestine, behind by the rectum, and below by the prostate gland and the vesiculæ seminales.
 From its superior end there proceeds to the umbilicus a long conical ligament, the urachus, which is placed between the linea alba and the peritoneum, and produces a slight elevation or doubling of the latter.
 In mankind, the urachus is solid; some very rare cases, however, are reported, in which it has been hollow, so as to permit the urine to flow through it from the bladder.
-This vicious conformation has generally been attended with a congenital obstruction of the urethra.† When the anterior parietes of the abstruction of the urethra.
+This vicious conformation has generally been attended with a congenital obstruction of the urethra.^{} When the anterior parietes of the abdomen are put upon the stretch, a semi-lunar fold of the peritoneum, as formerly mentioned, is seen to proceed, on either side of the urachus, from the lateral surface of the bladder almost to the umbilicus.
+These folds contain, in their loose edge, the fibrous remains of the umbilical arteries of the fœtus, called, subsequently to uterine life, the Round Ligaments of the bladder, though they have little or no influence on its position.
+The bladder is also fixed in its situation by the pelvic aponeurosis, a membrane elsewhere described with the organs of generation.

-^{} H. Cloquet, Anat.
-Descrip. † Sabatier, Anat. vol. iii. p.
-19.
+H. Cloquet, Anat.
+Descrip.

+THE BLADDER.